aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

       Description: SSM Parameter for database username.
 ```

 Next, let’s define the IAM role and policy from where you want to reference the SSM parameter you defined above.
-Again, choose to copy content shown next, and paste it in the Resources section of the `pseudo-parameters.yaml` file by appending it to the existing file content:
+Choose to copy content shown next, and paste it in the `Resources` section of the `pseudo-parameters.yaml` file by appending it to the existing file content:

 ```yaml
   DemoRole: